-#OTD On this day, in 1960, FTD had their 50th anniversary convention at Cobo Hall in Detroit.
+#OTD On this day, in 1960, FTD had its 50th-anniversary convention at Cobo Hall in Detroit.

 The video was prepared for those members who could not attend.
 It is utterly charming.

 You get to see 50's fashions.
 You get to see a revolving floral stage.
-It was a three-day long extravaganza in Detroit - it it just so fun to watch.
+It was a three-day-long extravaganza in Detroit - it's just so fun to watch.

 #OTD Today is the anniversary of the death of the botanist Edgar Walter Denison, who was an expert on Missouri’s wildflowers.

-has sold nearly 100,000 copies since its first printing in 1962.
+Denison's book, Missouri Wildflowershas, sold nearly 100,000 copies since its first printing in 1962.
 Denison illustrated the book as well.
-One of the reasons the book was so popular is because the way the book is organized.
-It especially appeals to gardeners; It’s organized by color and within colors by month of blossom.
+One of the reasons the book was so popular is because of the way the book is organized.
+It especially appeals to gardeners; It’s organized by color and within colors by the month of blossom.
 As a result, gardeners can find a species quickly and with ease.

 Denison had an amazing personal garden.
-He had over 1,000 varieties of plants which he grew from seed; he hated the thought of removing a plant from its native habitat.
+He had over 1,000 varieties of plants that he grew from seed; he hated the thought of removing a plant from its native habitat.